2018 - Donna Magid, M.D., M.Ed.

 NOT SIMPLE!!
 MANY VARIBLES!!
 (Foot position relative to ankle, pt. weight, momentum (eg walk vs. run), velocity/magnitude, age, bone quality (e.g. osteoporosis, pre-existing stress risers), surface (eg grass vs. concrete….)

-EXAMINE PT: point-tenderness often more convincing than radiograph.
-“Normal Ankle’ often attached to abnormal midfoot or distal lower leg (i.e. misordered—both pts, and docs can be a little vague on where or what ‘ankle’ really is).
+EXAMINE PT: point-tenderness often more convincing than radiograph or patient report of area of interest.
+“Unremarkable Ankle’ radiograph (again, do NOT say 'NORMAL" or "NO EVIDENCE OF") often attached to abnormal midfoot or distal lower leg (i.e. misordered—both pts. and docs can be a little vague on where or what the ‘ankle’ really is).

-ADVISE F/U 10-14 days: in face of significant soft tx swelling, joint effusion, subtle trabecular change, or other reason to be suspicious
+ADVISE F/U 10-14 days if clinically indicated: in face of significant soft tx swelling, joint effusion, subtle trabecular change, or other reason to be suspicious.

 - Stiell IG, Greenberg GH, McKnight RD etal.
 A study to develop clinical decision rules for the use of radiography in acute ankle injuries.
 Ann Emergency Med 1992; 21 (4): 384—90.